1) Jean Monnet Chair „Bridging the Gap between the EU and its Citizens (BridgE)”

 Results: Interim reports, final report, partial chapter monograph „Multi-Level-Governance und Lokale Demokratie“ (Springer VS 2017)

-" Unwritten Constitutions in Europe and Asia / Unwritten Constitutions in Europe and Asia", Research Promotion Fund Universities of Marburg and Giessen.
+a) " Unwritten Constitutions in Europe and Asia / Unwritten Constitutions in Europe and Asia", Research Promotion Fund Universities of Marburg

 Duration: 10.2013 - 10.2014